-David Anderson Principal Accounting Office Date: Maryborough cer <date></date> In our opinion the accompa June 2020 and the financial inying financial statements present fairly the financial transactions of Central Goldfields Shire Council for the year ended 30 position of the Council as at that date.
-As at the date of signing, inaccurate. we are not aware of any circumstances that would render any particulars in the financial statements to be misleading or We have been authorised be their final form. by the Council and by the Local Government (Planning and Reporting) Regulations 2014 to certify the financial statements in Noel Harvey Chair of Administrators Date : Maryborough <date></date> Karen Douglas Administrator Date : Maryborough <date></date> Lucy Roffey Chief Executive Officer
+David Anderson Principal Accounting Office Date: Maryborough ver <date></date> nying financial statements present fairly the financial transactions of Central Goldfields Shire Council for the year ended 30 position of the Council as at that date.
+As at the date of signing, w inaccurate. we are not aware of any circumstances that would render any particulars in the financial statements to be misleading or We have been authorised by their final form. y the Council and by the Local Government (Planning and Reporting) Regulations 2014 to certify the financial statements in Noel Harvey Chair of Administrators Date: Maryborough <date></date> Karen Douglas Administrator Date: Maryborough <date></date> Lucy Roffey